Blogging Strategies For Art Blogs

-Set aside working hours for your art blog every week.
+Set aside work hours for your art blog every week.

 Everybody will have a different schedule that will work best for them.
 Take the time to decide what will work best for you, write it down on your calendar and stick to it.

-Blogging on a consistent schedule is important for the growth of your blog.
+Blogging on a consistent schedule is essential for the growth of your blog.

 Sometimes your motivation is waning, sometimes work is too busy, sometimes the kids are sick, and sometimes you just need a break.
 But we all know consistent posting is one of the keystones to blogging success, and so sorting out a workflow that helps you be more productive or use your time more wisely can be one of the best things you can do.
 (Source: ProBlogger)

 Writing a schedule will help you to stay consistent with your efforts.
-Think of it like a job where you have to clock in and out.
+Think of it as a job where you have to clock in and out.

 You might have heard me talk about pillar content in the past.